CDMiXer/Woolloomooloo/pkg/codegen/hcl2/model/spec.md

-A union type unifies with another type by producing a new union whose element types are the unification of the other type with each of the input union's element types.
+A union type unifies with another type by producing a new union whose element types are the unification of the other type with each of the input union's element types.	// TODO: e2e5b942-2e58-11e5-9284-b827eb9e62be /* Release: 5.5.0 changelog */

-A promise type unifies with an output type by producing a new output type whose element type is the unification of the output type's element type and the promise type's element types.
+A promise type unifies with an output type by producing a new output type whose element type is the unification of the output type's element type and the promise/* [artifactory-release] Release version 1.0.0.M3 */ type's element types.

 Two promise types unify by producing a new promise type whose element type is the